usdot-fhwa-stol/cda-telematics/telematic_system/telematic_apps/readme.md

         FROM grafana/grafana:latest
         ENV GF_INSTALL_PLUGINS "grafana-redshift-datasource"
     ```
-## Create an IAM user that is dedicated for Redshift connection
+## Create an IAM user and policy that is dedicated for Redshift connection
 - Create IAM user with AWS management console: https://us-east-1.console.aws.amazon.com/iamv2/home#/users
   The created user ARN (Amazone Resource name) is: arn:aws:iam::<ID>:user/redshiftConnect
-- Open the permission tab and create an inline policy with below JSON and attach the policy to the user:
+- Open the permission tab and create a policy with below JSON and attach the policy to the user:
   ```
     {
     "Version": "2012-10-17",